 Breast milk provides the best nutrition for babies.
-It is rare that a woman in unable to or advised not to breastfeed her baby – if you are unsure about breastfeeding or are considering supplementing with formula, consult your health care provider for information on your options.
-However, for some families breast milk isn’t available or breastfeeding isn’t the right choice, and a store-bought infant formula is recommended.
+It is rare that a woman in unable to or advised not to breastfeed her baby.
+If you are unsure about breastfeeding or are considering formula feeding, talk to your provider for more information.
+However, for some families breast milk isn’t available or breastfeeding isn’t the right choice.
+In these cases, a store-bought infant formula is recommended.

-If you’re using formula, it will be the only food your baby needs for the first 6 months.
-You should start to introduce solid foods at 6 months, but keep giving formula until your baby is 9 to 12 months old.
-Once your baby is eating iron-rich foods every day, you may offer whole cow milk, evaporated or powdered milk (provided it is full-fat and properly diluted or mixed with water).
-If you choose whole goat’s milk, it must be pasteurized and must have vitamin D and folic acid added.
-It is still too early to give your baby lower fat milk, soy or other plant based drinks (such as almond, rice or coconut).
+If you’re using formula, it is the only food your baby will need for the first 6 months.
+At 6 months, you should begin introducing solid foods.
+However, continue to give formula until your baby is 9 to 12 months old.
+Once your baby is eating iron-rich foods every day, you may offer milk substitutes.
+Milk substitutes include whole cow milk, evaporated or powdered milk (provided that it is full-fat and properly diluted with water).
+If you choose whole goat’s milk, it must be pasteurized and have vitamin D and folic acid added.
+It is too early to give lower fat milk, soy or other plant based drinks (e.g., almond, rice or coconut).
 These drinks do not have enough nutrition to meet your growing baby’s needs.

 It is very important to prepare and store infant formula safely.
 This will keep your baby growing well and prevent your baby from becoming sick.
-Before you start using formula, read through the important formula safety information in your copy of Baby’s Best Chance, available for free from your Public Health Nurse or online (pages 117-122).
-Information is also available in Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese.
+Before you start using formula, read through the important formula safety information in Baby’s Best Chance (Formula Feeding – pages 117-122).
+To access this information in other languages, click here.